 Developed in Quebec, Xradar™ offer an innovative approach utilizing computer-assisted Xradar image analysis, that has greatly improved both the accuracy and speed of corrosion mapping in concrete.

-Computer-assisted image analysis of Ground Penetrating Radar (GPR) is a new method for processing and determining corrosion of concrete.
+Computer-assisted image analysis of Xradar is a new method for processing and determining corrosion of concrete.
 Using our proven boutique software our trained analysts can detect corrosion in large structures using multiple criteria for mapping.

 Data collection can be carried out on a variety of concrete sources, including asphalt-covered concrete, along with roads, runways, bridges and car parks with assessment results overlaid onto existing drawings.

 Benefits of Xradar Corrosion Mapping:

 Create reinforcement cover and asphalt thickness maps within the same collected data set

 No need for lane closures.
 Fast data collection using our custom Xradar system.
 Subsequent analysis via our in-house proprietary software

 A spatially referenced drawing detailing corroded zones, produced in a matter of a few days

 Quantifiably evaluate the corrosion state of top or bottom reinforcement bars in a concrete structure